Advanced search

 Pseudoephedrine is a stereoisomer of ephedrine and has a similar action, but has been stated to have less pressor activity and central nervous system effects.

 It is a sympathomimetic agent with indirect and direct effects on adrenergic receptors and is an orally effective upper respiratory tract decongestant.
-It has alpha- and beta-Adrenergic activity and has pronounced stimulating effects on the central nervous system.
-In therapeutic doses it raises the blood pressure by increasing cardiac output and also by inducing peripheral vasoconstriction.
+Pseudoephedrine is substantially less potent than ephedrine in producing both tachycardia and elevation in systolic blood pressure and considerably less potent in causing stimulation of the central nervous system.

 5.2 Pharmacokinetic properties